 Ease of Use

 A boot like this is made for your traditional ski touring outing.
 You will reach a summit and grab a snack, maybe sit down, while transitioning.
 You don't want to have to take off your gloves or battle weird levers, but you don't mind hiking up your pants and making some adjustments.
 For this rhythm the Hawx is great.
 Other boots, of course, change modes way faster.
-No matter how you configure it, the Top Pick Scarpa Alien RS changes from ski to walk mode, and vice versa, with one move.
-Same with the TLT 7, as long as you ditch the power strap.
 These light boots, though, are vulnerable to material failure.
-Break a buckle and you are screwed.
-The bigger boots made by Lange feature ski/walk mode levers that are moody.
-They have failed our testers in important situations, sticking either in downhill or uphill mode when the opposite was desired.
+Break a buckle, and you are screwed.
 We like where Atomic has made refinements (in the ski/walk mode lever) and where they have kept it familiar and proven (in the main buckles).

 The price of the Atomic is competitive, and the design is apt to be super durable.
 Our testing has not yet been extensive enough to truly test the durability, but we are confident that the integrity and buckles will last a long time.
 Reasonable price, great performance, and long durability add up to a great value.